 Yet even when population diversity is stable and extirpations do not occur, ecological portfolios can exhibit changes in aggregate variability that compromise their performance.
 Although the number of stocks within California’s Central Valley Chinook salmon (O. tshawytscha) aggregate has not declined, aggregate returns to the fishery have collapsed and become increasingly variable in recent decades (Carlson & Satterthwaite 2011; Satterthwaite & Carlson 2015).
 In this case, decreased stability appears to be associated with three distinct processes: greater variability in the returns of individual stocks, greater synchrony among stocks, and reduced productivity (Satterthwaite & Carlson 2015).
 While the region technically still exhibits a portfolio effect (i.e. aggregate variability is reduced relative to that of individual stocks), the buffering conferred by its diversity is substantially weaker than it was historically (Carlson & Satterthwaite 2011).
 Ultimately increased aggregate variability has resulted in substantial socio-economic costs with the probability of fishery closures increasing by more than 10-fold relative to historic levels (Yamane et al. 2018).

 Aggregate variability is driven by the variance and covariance of component populations.
-Thus it can be decomposed into two metrics – the weighted mean coefficient of variation among components (CVc) and an index of synchrony (φ) (Loreau and de Mazancourt 2008; Thibaut and Connolly 2013).
+Thus it can be decomposed into two metrics – the weighted mean coefficient of variation among components (also called “component variability” or CVc) and an index of synchrony (φ) (Loreau and de Mazancourt 2008; Thibaut and Connolly 2013).
 While increases in either CVC or φ will decrease an aggregate’s stability and weaken its portfolio effect, each process can produce unique challenges to systems-based management.
 For instance, the dynamics of individual populations become chaotic as CVC increases, raising the risk of overharvest if managers are unable to respond to rapid changes in abundance.
 In a healthy portfolio with sufficient diversity and relatively low levels of synchrony, divergent dynamics among populations will reduce the impact of these changes at the aggregate level.
 However, as synchrony increases, otherwise localized boom-and-bust cycles will become more widespread and harvesters will be less able to shift effort among component stocks, leading to reduced profits (Cline et al. 2017).

 Aggregate variability can be associated with substantial negative ecological and socio-economic outcomes, as demonstrated by the decline of the Central Valley Chinook salmon fishery (Satterthwaite and Carlson 2015).
 However, it is unclear to what extent these outcomes are driven by increased component variability, increased synchrony, or reduced population productivity.
 The latter is particularly relevant because declines in abundance and productivity appear to be particularly widespread among exploited fishes (Peterman and Dorner 2012; Britten et al. 2016).
 Furthermore, the impacts of productivity declines on management strategies are likely to increase due to persistent stressors such as climate change (Oliver et al. 2015) and may be magnified by changes in aggregate variability.